-Department of Water and Sanitation:

-- Supporting provinces and municipalities in the planning and implementation of sanitation improvement programmes. - Coordinating development of Water Services Development Plans by the municipalities as a component of their Integrated Development Plans.
-Also ensuring health and hygiene education provision is integrated in all water services project - Promoting and advocating for the delivery of sustainable health and hygiene education - National and Provincial Departments of Health: - They are the custodians of health and hygiene education. - Play a leading role in sanitation-related health and hygiene education, health monitoring and crisis interventions, as well as provision of amenities in clinics and other health installations. - Coordinating information relating to public health - Coordinating the planning and interventions aimed at: influencing health and hygiene behaviour of communities; and creating a demand for sanitation services through health and hygiene awareness and education programmes - Standardising existing and prepare new norms and standards relating to health aspects of sanitation and water supply - Preparing educational curricula relating to health and sanitation - Supporting municipalities in employing sufficient and appropriately skilled environmental health practitioners (EHP) - Providing development orientated training and other capacity building interventions to EHPs - Providing support to Municipal Health Services (MHS) - Monitoring compliance with health legislation, regulations and norms and standards
+Department Roles and responsibilities Department of Water and Sanitation Coordinating the involvement of national government in the sanitation sector Samaton • Supporting provinces and municipalities in the planning and implementation of sanitation improvement programmes. • Coordinating development of Water Services Development Plans by the municipalities as a component of their Integrated Development Plans (IDP).
+Also ensuring health and hygiene education provision is integrated in all water services projects. • Promoting and advocating for the delivery of sustainable health and hygiene education.
+National and The custodian of health and hygiene education Provincial Departments of Health • Plays a leading role in sanitation-related health and hygiene education, health monitoring and crisis interventions, as well as provision of amenities in clinics and other health installations.
+Coordinating information relating to public health • Coordinating the planning and interventions aimed at: influencing health and hygiene behaviour of communities; and creating a demand for sanitation services through health and hygiene awareness and education programmes Standardising existing and prepare new norms and standards relating to health aspects of sanitation and water supply Preparing educational curricula relating to health and sanitation Supporting municipalities in employing sufficient and appropriately skilled environmental health practitioners (EHP) Providing development orientated training and other capacity building interventions to EHPs Providing support to Municipal Health Services (MHS) Monitoring compliance with health legislation, regulations and norms and standards Coordinating interventions when a crisis poses a regional or national health risk (such as a cholera epidemic) • Providing a systematic approach to the provision of sanitation facilities in clinics, hospitals and other health installations.

-National and Provincial Departments of Cooperative Governance and Traditional Affairs:

-- Ensure health and hygiene education is integrated into the settlement development programme and sanitation projects - Ensure inclusion of health and hygiene education in customer relations and advocacy programmes - Promote and advocate for delivery of sustainable health and hygiene education - Ensure the provision of adequate handwashing facilities on new housing projects.

-Department of Basic Education:

-- Identify health and hygiene education resources for inclusion in the school curriculum. - In collaboration with Department of Health, develop curricula, guidelines and other support mechanisms required by teachers and other educators to take up the important issues relating to health, hygiene and sanitation in their classrooms. - Ensure health and hygiene curricula is appropriately taught at schools - Through the Health Promoting Schools programme, re-orienting health and hygiene support services towards accessible, integrated, systematic, preventative and health promotion approach.

-Department of Environmental Affairs:

-- Protection of the environment - Developing policies, guidelines, procedures and norms and standards relating to the impact of sanitation systems on the environment - Monitoring environmental impacts of sanitation systems - Monitoring compliance with environmental management procedures and guidelines
+Department Roles and responsibilities National and Provincial Managing disbursement of funds for infrastructure development through MIG Departments of Co-operative Coordination of Equitable Share allocations Governance and Traditional Affairs Promotion of health and hygiene education as part of water, sanitation and waste water projects.
+National and Provincial Human Ensure health and hygiene education is integrated into the settlement development programme and sanitation projects Settlements Departments Ensure inclusion of health and hygiene education in customer relations and advocacy programmes Promote and advocate for delivery of sustainable health and hygiene education • Ensure the provision of adequate handwashing facilities on new housing projects.
+Department of Development of norms and standards for school infrastructure Basic Education • Identify health and hygiene education resources for inclusion in the school curriculum.
+In collaboration with Department of Health: • Develop curricula, guidelines and other support mechanisms required by teachers and other educators to take up the important issues relating to health, hygiene and sanitation in their classrooms.
+Ensure health and hygiene curricula is appropriately taught at schools • Through the Health Promoting Schools programme, re-orienting health and hygiene support services towards accessible, integrated, systematic, preventative and health promotion approach.
+Department of Protection of the environment Environmental Affairs • Developing policies, guidelines, procedures and norms and standards relating to the impact of sanitation systems on the environment Monitoring environmental impacts of sanitation systems Monitoring compliance with environmental management procedures and guidelines

-Roles of other stakeholders:
+Roles of other stakeholders